-1.1.1 The scope of this Acceptable Solution is restricted to risk group SM.
-This covers buildings or parts of buildings where people sleep where some form of care or detention is provided.
-This will include the following provided they are no more than 20 storeys high (from ground level):
+1.1.1 The scope of this Acceptable Solution is restricted to risk group WB.
+This covers buildings, or parts of buildings, where people work.
+These include the following, provided they are no more than 20 storeys high (from ground level):